-Peaky Blinders Series 6 - BBC One and BBC iPlayer, February 27
+Peaky Blinders Series 6 - BBC One/BBC iPlayer, streaming now

 The final series of Peaky Blinders is sure to go out with a bang, as the period crime drama picks up where series 5 left off, when Tommy Shelby (Cillian Murphy) having a gun held to his head in the thrilling climax.

 Series 6 - which was delayed due to Covid-19 - sees the Shelby family in extreme jeopardy and promises the arrival of Stephen Graham’s mystery character.
 Show creator Steven Knight calls it “the best series of all”.

 Magpie Murders - BritBox, streaming now